IainKnox/tetris-javascript/README.md

 ### Validation results - W3C Validator
 All pages where tested through the W3C html validator and passed.
 Links to the results for each page are as follows;
-index.html Validation
+* index.html Validation
-instructions.html Validation
+* instructions.html Validation
-tetris.html Validation
+* tetris.html Validation
-scores.html Validation
+* scores.html Validation

-### Validating the CSS in the site
+### Validating results -  JSHint Validator
+All javascript was passed through the JSHint validator with ES6 included [JS Validator](assets/images/readme-imgs/jsHint-validator.png)

 ### Validation results - CSS Validator
 All pages where tested through the W3C css validator and passed.
 Links to the results for each page are as follows;